moonshine-ai/moonshine-js-webrtc/README.md

 ## License

-This code and the English-language Moonshine speech to text model it uses are released under the Apache License, Version 2.0, see LICENSE in this folder.
+This code and the English-language Moonshine speech to text model it uses are released under the MIT license, see LICENSE in this folder.

 The Spanish-language speech to text model is released under the [Moonshine AI Community License](https://moonshine.ai/license) for researchers, developers,